DuqueDeTuring/books2explore/readme.md

 - Michelangelo's Finger	Michelangelo's Finger by Raymond Tallis (Kindle Edition)
 - Microsoft in the Mirror: Nineteen Insiders Reflect on the Experience	Microsoft in the Mirror: Nineteen Insiders Reflect on the Experience by Karin Carter (Paperback) |
 - Miles: The Autobiography by Miles Davis
+- Mimesis: The Representation of Reality in Western Literature, Erich Auerbach (ref podcast “Quarantine tapes”, episode 173)
 - Mindware: An Introduction to the Philosophy of Cognitive Science by Andy Clark
 - MIRROR WORLDS	MIRROR WORLDS by GELERNTER (Paperback)
 - Misery, Stephen King